Vulae/vulae-twitch-bot/README.md

 ## [TODO](#todo)

 * `!wallpaper [URL]` - Set desktop wallpaper (Probably require review from me & only allow imgur, discord, & reddit links)
-* Config file for some stuff
 * Respond to certain messages (Hi, UwU, & some other stuff) either in chat or with sound alert.
+* Twitch chat display TUI

 ## [License](#license)